vitorbabo/portfolio/cv.md

 ### PROFESSIONAL SUMMARY

-**MLOps Engineer** with 2+ years specializing in production AI systems (LLM/RAG) on AWS/Azure.
-Combines deep technical expertise in IaC and CI/CD with a strong focus on **technical mentorship**, having trained developers in practical AI implementation.
-Proven track record of establishing operational excellence and standardizing MLOps practices in enterprise environments.
+**MLOps Engineer** specializing in production AI systems, combining technical expertise in LLM deployment, RAG architectures, and cloud infrastructure (AWS/Azure) with full-stack development capabilities.
+Track record of building scalable AI solutions from prototype to production, with focus on operational excellence through IaC and CI/CD automation.
+Experienced in cross-functional collaboration, technical leadership, and establishing MLOps best practices for enterprise environments.

 ---